Arena AufSchalke: Roof and pitch

-The Veltins-Arena features a Teflon-coated fiberglass canvas retractable roof, which spans the entire stadium.
-The roof is supported by a rectangular truss that is suspended above the field, which is in turn connected to the main building via 24 steel pylons.
-The center of the roof can be opened into two halves, allowing for an opened or covered stadium, depending on weather and event.
-To reduce the exterior noise of up to 105 decibels during concerts, a second layer of Teflon-coated fiberglass canvas was added over the first, creating a dampening air cushion.
-Hanging 25 m over the center of the pitch are four video screens, each with a surface area of 35 m2.
-The centrally suspended scoreboard, similar to those found inside indoor sports arenas, was the first of its kind in football stadium, and has since been copied in the Deutsche Bank Park in Frankfurt and the Merkur Spiel-Arena in Düsseldorf.
+The Veltins-Arena has a Teflon-coated fibreglass canvas retractable roof spanning the stadium.
+It is supported by a rectangular truss suspended above the pitch and connected to the main building by 24 steel pylons.
+The central section opens in two halves, allowing the pitch to be covered or exposed depending on the weather and event requirements.
+A second layer of Teflon-coated fibreglass canvas forms an air cushion designed to reduce exterior noise during concerts, which can reach 105 decibels.
+Four video screens hang 25 m above the centre of the pitch, each with a surface area of 35 m2.
+The centrally suspended scoreboard was the first of its kind in a football stadium.

 Like the Sapporo Dome in Japan, the State Farm Stadium and Allegiant Stadium in the U.S. and the GelreDome in the Netherlands, the Veltins-Arena features a slide-out pitch.
 Supported by a 11400 t substructure, the playing field can be moved in and out of the stadium within four hours.
 This has several advantages: